Theomat/rtsm/README.md

 ```

 This will split the 1397 test into 14 packets of approximately the same size and then do merging in order to find a solution.
-This is much faster than other approaches however for most predictors it may not strictly respect your accuracy constraints.
+This is much faster than other approaches, however we are making more greedy decisions.